fobnail/docs/dev-notes/implementing-eth-over-usb.md

 $ ifconfig usb0 169.254.0.2
 ```

-Fobnail should start printing debug information on RTT console.
+Fobnail should start to print debug information on RTT console.
 Note that these
 errors are caused by host sending IPv6 packets.
 IPv6 support is disabled in
 `smoltcp`.